Last Updated on August 8, 2021 by Chef

 How Much Does a Bowl of Bird Nest Soup Cost?

 The rarity and the difficulty in harvesting the nests is one reason they are so expensive.
-The swallows always nest in very high rocky outcrops hundreds of feet in the air.
+The swallows almost always nest in very high rocky outcrops hundreds of feet in the air.
 Many harvesters die each year in pursuit of these nests.
 Using rickety wooden ladders hundreds of feet in the air there is no margin for error.

 Malacca’s Birds Nest Soup Shop